Recently Viewed Topics

 Modify Security Settings

 The default Red Hat firewall settings cause issues with SecurityCenter’s web services.
-To alleviate this, set SELinux to Disabled or to enabled in Permissive mode.
+To alleviate this, set SELinux to Disabled in Enforcing mode or to Enabled in Permissive mode.

 - Change the SELINUX line from